CarsonDDD/Xolobot/README.md

 }
 ```

-Have `database.db` either in `./DiscordBot` or located properly so it can be acessed with `./DiscordBot`
+Rename `xolobotEXAMPLE.db` to `xolobot.db`.
+Make sure its located properly so it can be acessed with `./xolobot.db`